pgailinas/videoqa-representation-comparison/docs/03_Train_Video_Autoencoder.md

 ## Processing Workflow

 1. Initialize the notebook environment and restore the NExT-QA dataset.
-2. Load standardized training metadata.
+2. Load standardized segment metadata.
 3. Configure the autoencoder training experiment.
-4. Build the development training dataset.
+4. Build the development training dataset from the training split.
 5. Preview representative training segments.
 6. Define the convolutional autoencoder architecture.
 7. Train the autoencoder using frame reconstruction.
-8. Generate reconstruction examples and latent representations.
+8. Generate reconstruction examples and sample latent representations.
 9. Evaluate reconstruction quality.
-10. Save model checkpoints and experiment artifacts.
-11. Generate latent representation files.
+10. Display representative reconstruction examples.
+11. Save the model, training artifacts, and reconstruction reports.
+12. Generate standardized segment/frame-level and video-level latent representations for selected train, validation, and test videos.
-12. Summarize the completed experiment.
+13. Summarize the completed training and representation-generation experiment.
-13. Export experiment outputs to Google Drive.
+14. Export the complete autoencoder experiment outputs to Google Drive.

 ### Autoencoder Training Strategy